Fast differentiation of hyperbolic chaos: Preparations

-The linear response formula is an expression of $\delta \rho$, the derivative of the SRB measure, using $\delta f$.
-Ruelle gave a formal derivation of this formula by averaging perturbations on each trajectories over the SRB measure, and proved that the formula indeed gives the derivative \cite{Ruelle_diff_maps}.
-The assumption made in Ruelle's work is also the setting of our current paper.
-The linear response formula can be proved for more general cases, for example, Dolgopyat proved it for the partially hyperbolic systems with some mixing conditions \cite{Dolgopyat2004}.
-It is plausible that our work can also be generalized, perhaps even more so, because the fast characterization does not involve oblique projections.
-It should also be noted that the linear response formula fails for some cases \cite{Baladi2007,Wormell2019}.
+A linear response formula is an expression of $\delta \rho$, the derivative of the SRB measure, using $\delta f$.
+The path-perturbation formula for the linear response is formally the average of perturbations of each orbit initially distributed as the SRB measure \cite{TrsfOprt}.
+Ruelle proved that this formula indeed gives the derivative \cite{Ruelle_diff_maps,Jiang06}.
+The formula can be proved for more general cases; for example, Dolgopyat proved it for partially hyperbolic systems \cite{Dolgopyat2004}.